-(3 courses; 9 semester, 12-15 quarter units)

-At least one course in the Arts and at least one course in the Humanities are required.
+(3 courses; 9 semester, 12-15 quarter units) At least one course in the Arts and at least one course in the Humanities are required.

 The Arts and Humanities requirement shall be fulfilled by completion of at least three courses which encourage students to analyze and appreciate works of philosophical, historical, literary, aesthetic and cultural importance.
-Students who have completed this requirement shall have been exposed to a pattern of coursework designed to develop an historical understanding of major civilizations and cultures, both Western and non-Western, and should recognize the contributions to knowledge, civilization, and society that have been made by men and women, and members of various ethnic or cultural groups.
+Students who have completed this requirement shall have been exposed to a pattern of coursework that:

+- Is designed to develop and advance historical understanding of major civilizations and cultures, both Western and non-Western, through the study of philosophy, language, literature and the fine arts. - Should recognize the contributions to knowledge, civilization, and society that have been made by men and women, and members of various ethnic or cultural groups. - Encourages student to analyze and appreciate works of philosophical, historical, literary, and cultural importance. - Historically constitutes the heart of a liberal arts general education because of the fundamental humanizing perspective that they provide for the development of the whole person.
-At least one course shall be completed in the Arts (Area 3A) and one in the Humanities (Area 3B).
-Within the Arts area, performance and studio classes may be credited toward satisfaction of this subject area if their major emphasis is the integration of history, theory, and criticism.

 CSU campuses have the discretion whether to allow courses used to satisfy the CSU United States History, Constitution and American Ideals (AI) graduation requirement to count in both Areas 3B/4 and to meet the AI graduation requirement.